volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 });
 ```

-Run the tests (Note that the reported format has changed):
+Run the tests (Note that the report format has changed):

 ![Jest Each For Test Suit](/img/screenshot-2021-09-19-at-11.37.36.png "Jest Each For Test Suit")